Skip to main content

 - '^hotfix-.*$'

-You can also supply multiple rules with different deliverable queries for more complex delivery conditions.
-Each rule can also be set to only deliver if the target has changed (as determined by the manifest), or to always deliver.
+You can supply multiple rules with different deliverable queries for more complex delivery conditions.
+You can set each rule to only deliver if the target has changed (as determined by the manifest), or to always deliver.

 .aspect/workflows/config.yaml